STAT545-UBC-hw-2018-19/hw04-cbnicolau/hw04-cbnicolau.md

     ## 5          5.0         3.6          1.4         0.2  setosa
     ## 6          5.4         3.9          1.7         0.4  setosa

-And then take a subset of this df by slicing the first appearance of each species
+And then take a subset of this data frame by slicing the first appearance of each species

 ``` r
 mini_iris <-